Gomove.health

 Virtual and home care are default, not edge cases.
 The hospital is one node, not the center.
 Care is a network, not a place.

-Leadership Has Become a Clinical Variable
+Leadership Is a Clinical Variable

 Culture directly affects outcomes.
 Behavior sets safety, speed, and trust.
 Leadership is now a medical instrument.